About Unfiltered KY Tours

 Raising a glass to to the best man I knew

 My Grandpa would take Wednesdays off work in the summer to take me and my brother to all of the local attractions while we were out of school.
 Spring Mill, Locust Grove, the Gus Grisham memorial, everything within a few hours of Louisville that was kid-friendly and had local history behind it.
-I often think of these memories when I’m taking clients out to stops along the bourbon trail, with his passion for history and culture living through me.
+I often think of these memories when I’m taking clients out to stops along the bourbon trail, with his passion for local history and culture living through me.

 I do wish that he could see me following his footsteps of becoming a business owner.
 And that I could take him out to all the distilleries the way he took me to his favorite places as a kid.
 But I know he’s proud of me up there.
 And sorry Grandude, I would take our clients out in Cadillacs the way you did yours, but Fords are more reliable.
 Maybe one day..